File SMDialog.mys

 AutoClose and BackgroundColor can be modified after creation, but there should not be a lot of case.

-See Panel for list of properties.
+See Panel for full list of properties.

 Show and hide panels